memorammstein/anzen-frontend-challenge/README.md

     - Flexibility: custom parameters could be passed down to the endpoint to, for example, configure delivery options.
     - Security: the same auth configuration/middleware setup used for other endpoints could be used here (instead of a separate setup, if required).
 - Auth (extra): The provided mockup does not include a header (or any other) section that displays an active user account (session), but considering the data displayed on the main body, it could be assumed that some sort of authentication/authorization middleware would be required for the other endpoints.

+## Known issues
+- Webpack adds an empty `index.js` file to the output build, and adds an import tag for it to `index.html`.
+This has no effect on the page, thus, both the file and the import can be removed or ignored.
+Configuring the build to omit (or programatically removing) it would require extra work outside the scope of this project.
+- A general `bulma` styling library import is used in this project, which might cause unrequired styles to be imported.
+One solution to this is importing each section of the library independently, but this requires extra work to figure out which parts of the lib are needed and their location.